Syndrome-Flow Consistency Model Achieves One-step Denoising Error Correction Codes: Conclusions and Limitations

 \section{Conclusions and Limitations}

-In this work, we introduced the Error Correction Consistency Flow Model (ECCFM), a novel training framework for obtaining the successful results of diffusion-based decoders with the low latency required for several practical applications.
-By reformulating the decoding task as a one-step consistency mapping and introducing a differential soft-syndrome error condition, we managed to handle non-smooth trajectories that previously hindered the application of consistency models to ECC.
-Our experiments demonstrate that ECCFM achieves comparable Bit-Error-Rates across various standard codes, while offering a consistent inference speedup over denoising diffusion methods.
+In this work, we introduced the Error Correction Syndrome-Flow Consistency Flow Model (ECCFM), a novel training framework for obtaining high performance with low latency required for real applications.
+By reformulating the decoding task as a one-step consistency mapping and introducing a differential soft-syndrome condition, we handle non-smooth trajectories that previously hindered the application of consistency models to ECC.
+Our experiments demonstrate that ECCFM achieves comparable BER and FER across various standard codes, while offering a consistent inference speedup over denoising diffusion methods.
 Despite these successful results, our work has limitations to be addressed in future research.
-First, our evaluation is focused on the AWGN channel; the framework's performance and the suitability of the soft-syndrome condition on other channel models, such as fading channels, remain to be investigated.
-Second, the convergence rate and training efficiency of consistency models highly rely on building a smooth trajectory, which varies in different code types.
+The convergence rate and training efficiency of consistency models highly rely on building a smooth trajectory, which varies in different code types.
 Future work can explore adaptive methods for more general decoding tasks.